Robustness Among Multiwinner Voting Rules: Complexity of Computing the Robustness Radius

-If $c$ is not a possible winner in $I$, then $c$ will be eliminated before any other candidate from $C \cup \{d\}$ in $E''$.
-Indeed, in each sequence of eliminations performed by STV, there will be a moment when there are still some remaining candidates in $C \setminus \{c\}$ and that each such candidate is ranked first by at least 2 more non-dummy voters than $c$; as a result each such candidate will be ranked first by more (dummy and non-dummy) voters than $c$.
-In particular, $c$ will be removed from the election before some candidate from $C \setminus \{c\}$, and so, also before $d$.
-After $c$ is removed from $E''$, there will be at least $2n+1$ voters who rank $d$ first, thus this candidate will become the unique winner.
-Consequently, we have shown that an outcome of an election can change with a single swap if and only if the answer to the original instance $I$ is ``yes''.
-This completes the proof. \end{proof} For the case of $\bordacc$, the proof of Theorem~\ref{thm:bcc-hard} gives much more than stated in the theorem.
-Indeed, our construction shows that the problem remains $\np$-hard even if we are given a current winning committee as part of the input.
-Further, the same construction gives the following corollary (whose first part is sometimes taken for granted in the literature, but has not been shown formally yet).
+If $c$ is not a possible winner in $I$, then $c$ will be eliminated before some other candidate from $C \cup \{d\}$ in every possible run of STV on $E''$.
+Indeed, in each sequence of eliminations performed by STV, either there will be a moment where $c$ is eliminated as one of several candidates with a given (lowest) number of first-place votes or there will be a moment when there are still some remaining candidates in $C \setminus \{c\}$ and each such candidate is ranked first by at least two more non-dummy voters than $c$; as a result each such candidate will be ranked first by more (dummy and non-dummy) voters than $c$.
+In particular, $c$ will be removed from the election before some candidate from $C \setminus \{c\}$, and, so, also before $d$.
+After $c$ is removed from $E''$, there will be at least $2n+1$ voters who rank $d$ first (recall that there is at least one voter in $E$ who ranks $c$ first and, so, there are at least two non-dummy voters who rank $c$ first and $d$ second) and, so, $d$ is the unique winner of the election.
+Consequently, we have shown that the outcome of election $E'$ can change with a single swap if and only if the answer to the original instance $I$ is ``yes.''
+This completes the proof. \end{proof}

-\begin{corollary} The problem of deciding if a given candidate belongs to some $\bordacc$ winning committee (for a given election and committee size) is both $\np$-hard and $\conp$-hard. \end{corollary}